 ROSL supports the Commonwealth through social, cultural and welfare projects including education projects in Namibia and Botswana, and the world-renowned Annual Music and Arts Competitions, offering young musicians and artists from the Commonwealth financial support and travel opportunities.

-Benefits include the use of both clubhouses in London and Edinburgh, and the opportunity to visit over 90 reciprocal clubs around the world.
+Benefits include the use of our clubhouse in London, and the opportunity to visit over 100 reciprocal clubs around the world.
 ROSL members are also invited to attend a wide variety of events including tastings, dinners, cultural outings, concerts and art exhibitions.

 Full membership is open to nationals of the UK and Commonwealth countries.
 Affiliate membership is open to citizens of all other countries.
 Only full members are granted the right to vote at the Annual General Meeting.

-Individual applicants must be proposed and seconded, however, members of certain organisations (for example, the Royal Academy or the National Trust) are exempt from this process.
+Individual applicants must be proposed and seconded, however, members of certain organisations (for example, the Royal Academy or the Arts Society) are exempt from this process.
 To check whether you qualify for organisational membership please click here.

 To apply for membership as an Overseas Resident (resident of any country apart from the United Kingdom, Australia or New Zealand) you need only a seconder, who can be either a current ROSL member, or a person of recognised standing.